Credit Cards News

 • Minor Hotels

-• Pan Pacific Hotels and Resorts
+• Pan Pacific Hotels and Resort

 Can you stack these two credits?

-I inquired specifically about this and it was confirmed that yes, indeed, you can.
+I inquired with Chase about this and it was confirmed that yes, indeed, you can.
 For instance, let’s say I wanted to stay at the Intercontinental Barclay over Valentine’s Day and book via The Edit.
 Since this is a Chase Travel booking, and I’d be booking prepaid, and let’s say I book it after January 1st of next year, I should trigger both The Edit credit and the new $250 Chase Travel credit since it’s an IHG hotel.

 That means I’d get $500 of credits back on a $746 stay and have all of The Edit benefits while I’m on property.
 If I hadn’t used up my $300 Travel credit that both Sapphire Reserve and Reserve Business come with, I’d tap into that as well.